jorditg/jorditg.github.io/_posts/2020-04-06-test-time-augmentation-flip-rot90.md

 categories:
   - Machine learning
 tags:
+  - computer vision
-  - computer vision, test time augmentation, TTA
+  - test time augmentation
 ---

 # Motivation
 The motivation is to find the number of different versions of the same image that can be obtained from horizontally, vertically flipping and image and rotating it a multiple of 90 degrees.

 # Procedure